alainkamuleta/mimosachat/PRIVACY.md

 The permissions are the same on Android and iOS but may differ in the name.
 This are the Android Permissions:

 #### Internet Access
-MumosaChat needs to have internet access to communicate with the Matrix Server.
+MumosaChat needs to have internet access to communicate with the Mimosa Matrix Server.

 #### Vibrate
 MumosaChat uses vibration for local notifications.
 More informations about this are at the used package: